-Here the user must select from the 2 drop-down menu the matrix (surface soil, subsurface soil or groundwater) and the contaminant of interest (among those selected by the user as chemical of concern).
+Here the user must select from the 2 drop-down menu the matrix (surface soil, subsurface soil, groundwater or backfill material) and the contaminant of interest (among those selected by the user as chemical of concern).
 Based on the matrix and contaminant selected, this screen reports the concentrations expected in different matrices (i.e. soil gas, eluate, outdoor air, indoor air ...) and the corresponding measured value (if available).
-In practice, this screen can be of help in evaluating the reliability of the screening model to predict the partition and transport of contaminates in the subsurface.
+In practice, this screen can be of help in evaluating the reliability of the screening model to predict the partition and transport of contaminants in the subsurface.

-Figure 31.
+Figure 32.
 Concentrations Details.